 BUILT FROM SCRATCH, SUPPORTED BY RESEARCHERS

 The Cardano foundation created the Cardano cryptocurrency from the ground up.
 They surely borrowed some of the existing ideas for creating a cryptocurrency.

 But they implemented them in their own ways.
 Most of these features were reviewed by blockchain experts and academics to ensure their effectiveness.

 This can congest the network and slow it down beyond expectation.
-We are no stranger to this kind of slowdowns of Ethereum blockchain.
+We are no stranger to these kinds of slowdowns of the Ethereum blockchain.